acli/branding/doc/PROBLEM_STATEMENT.md

   include websites and slides.
 Legibility for slides might or might not have ben tested.
 - The uncropped logo is currently used for GitHub, where the cropped version is more appropriate.
 This suggests branding guidelines [2] are indeed necessary.
+- The composition looks fine at default size, but on the README page, where one image pixel is displayed as 1 device pixel , it is visually off centre.

 References
 ----------